 Reduce Your Premiums

-Under the health law, a single, streamlined application will help individuals and families apply for Medicaid or for financial assistance with private insurance premiums.
-The financial assistance can, in some cases, lower the prices dramatically.
-The amount of help you receive is based on your income.
-You will only pay your part of the premium.
+The cost of health insurance shouldn’t be a barrier to getting covered.
+That’s why the Affordable Care Act streamlined the application process to help individuals and families apply for Medicaid, or for financial assistance with private insurance costs.
+Financial assistance can, in some cases, lower the price you pay dramatically.
+The amount of help you receive is based on your income, the size of your household, and the age of everyone applying for health coverage.
+If you're eligible for help, you'll only pay your part of the premium.
 The rest will come from the federal government directly to the insurer you choose.

 You may be eligible for financial assistance with premiums for private insurance if: